dominickm/MDNetworking/README.md

 I'm open and welcome contributions from the community, however, any contributions that don't adhere to the present code-style will be rejected.

 ##Installation
-Copy over the MDNetworking folder to your Swift-powered project in Xcode and serve at room temperature.
+Copy over the contents of the MDNetworking folder into your project folder and add files in Xcode.
+Serve at room temperature.

+*As of June 10th, 2014 the Xcode 6 Beta requires you physically add the .swift files to the same directory your project code is in then manually add it to your Xcode project.
+You cannot just drop references into the Xcode Project*